charleennewland/blog/kaizen_workshop_3.md

 These tools help in identifying not just what went wrong, but why it went wrong, helping in developing effective solutions to prevent future occurrences.
 Now, let's take a look at one of these RCA methods.

-**A simple example of applying the 5 Whys technique to a problem looks like this:** :nerd_face:
+**A simple example of applying the 5 Whys technique to a problem looks like this:**

 **Problem: Product shipment is consistently delayed.**
 - [x] **First Why** - Why was the product shipment delayed?